-Traditionally, capturing a shot with a shallow depth of field translates to needing a nice lens with a wide aperture.
-High-end smartphones like the iPhone 5s or Nexus 5 have demonstratively shown better results in this area — for instance, it's possible to get a shallow-ish depth of field on macro shots — but the general rule of thumb is that thin devices are limited by sensor area and the height of the optic stack.
+Traditionally, capturing this effect requires a traditonally thick, multi-element lens with a wide aperture.
+High-end smartphones like the iPhone 5s or Nexus 5 have demonstratively shown better results in this area — for instance, it's possible to get a shallow-ish depth of field on macro shots — but the general rule of thumb is that devices are limited by sensor area and the height of the optical stack on an ever-more-thin phone formfactor.

-With depth data, a physically-based simulation of the bokeh effect of a lens aperture is possible.
-In doing so, each RGB pixel has a variable blur applied to it according to z-distance and a few other parameters like focal plane.
-This algorithm is generally well known, so the harder problem is generating depth from a monocular camera.
-Below is a sample image by a colleague showing the original image (without post-processed blur) and extracted dense depth map.
+With depth data, a simulation of the bokeh effect is possible with perceptually reasonable results.
+In short, each RGB pixel has a variable blur applied to it according to distance.
+Although a variable blur is not the same process by which a lens produces this physical phenomenon, an untrained eye might not notice the difference.
+A more complex problem is generating a depth map from a monocular camera.
+Below is a sample image by an Intel colleague showing the original image (without bokeh) and extracted depth.

-The HTC One M8 announced a few weeks ago similarly introduces a lens blur feature.
-This implementation relies on extra hardware: the M8 has two cameras on the back of the phone to enable stereo vision.
-In this case, the problem of solving for depth becomes tractable, but what's up with this new Google camera application?
-Indeed it is using a technique known to computer vision researchers as structure-from-motion (SfM).
-Speaking in terms of mobile photography, SfM does place a burden on the user, however.
+The HTC One M8 also recently introduced a lens blur feature.
+This implementation relies on extra hardware: the M8 has two cameras on the back of the phone for stereo vision.
+In this instance, the problem of solving for depth is trivial.

-The main difference between SfM and a dual-camera capture is that SfM solves for 3D geometry using a multi-view-stereo approach.
+The primary difference between SfM and a dual-camera capture is that SfM solves for 3D geometry using a multi-view-stereo approach.
 This method complicates the user experience as there's an explicit scan gesture necessary where the app collects a set of photos constituting the multiple views.
-Though a well-studied method, Google has recently published a paper in CVPR 2014 showing how SfM can be leveraged to build 3D data from motion as insignificant as hand jittering (about ~3mm of movement on average).
-Naturally a scan gesture will yield better data, though this research illustrates how the UX impact might be mitigated with smarter algorithms.
+Google has recently published a paper in CVPR 2014 showing how SfM can be leveraged to build 3D data from motion as insignificant as hand jittering (about ~3mm of movement on average).
+While an explicit guided motion will yield better data, this research illustrates a solid attempt at mitigating the additional cognitive overhead of moving while framing a shot.

 It's also worth noting that SfM on mobile has been tried in the past — by none other than Stanford professor and imaging wizard Mark Levoy with SynthCam — although SynthCam requires a very manual process during capture.